TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 ### Microservices Architecture
-Discuss the Microservices approach, focusing on its advantages over monolithic systems, such as scalability and independence of services.
-Include examples of industries or companies where Microservices are heavily used.

 In a microservices architecture, an application is broken down into a set of small, independent services that communicate with each other through APIs.
 Each service is responsible for a specific function or feature, and can be developed, deployed, and scaled independently of the other services.

 Some of the cons of using a microservices architecture include: